751.10 General Superstructure

 (J) Guidance for minimum concrete cover for top slab bars is 3 inches and shall meet EPG 751.5.9.2 Reinforcing Steel.
 This cover is required for #6 top slab bars used in tandem.
 An exception is made for larger top slab bars, e.g. #8 longitudinal bars where cover will need to be reduced to 2 3/4 inches.

-(K) The standard slab reinforcement shown in this article for HL-93 live load were designed using dead loads given in EPG 751.10.2.3 for stay-in-place corrugated steel forms.
+(K) The standard slab reinforcement shown in this article for HL-93 live load were designed using dead loads given in EPG 751.10.2.3 for stay-in-place corrugated steel forms and EPG 751.10.2.4 for stay-in-place transparent forms.

 Generally, when the deck is bid in square yards, barrier is bid in linear feet, and when the deck is bid in cubic yards, barrier is bid in cubic yards.